The Difference A Springboard Volunteer Makes

 Find out more about how you can help New Zealand schools

-Develop a principal's strategic skills Time commitment: 40 hours (approx) across nine workshops Runs February to November In-person, virtual or blended delivery Capacity Partners are matched with a principal undertaking the Strategic Leadership for Principals Programme, meeting one-on-one with them throughout the year with through nine workshops and supporting the beginning of the principal's leadership journey with Springboard.
-Capacity Partners build trust, understand the needs of the principal and their context and support them in building their strategic plan and their leadership in their unique situation.
+Develop a principal's strategic skills Time commitment: 40 hours (approx) Runs February to October In-person, virtual or blended delivery Contribution to approx 8 workshop sessions and 1:1 mentoring Capacity Partners are matched with a principal undertaking the Strategic Leadership for Principals Programme, meeting one-on-one with them throughout the year and contributing insights to cohort workshop sessions.
+Capacity Partners build trust, and develop an understanding of the needs of the principal and their school, supporting them to apply the workshop learning to their unique context, craft a strategic plan and grow their strategic leadership capability in the process.
 As a Capacity Partner, you will work with principals who are new to Springboard Trust and may have backgrounds, specialisations and experiences vastly different from your own.
 Taking the time to listen, learn and leverage your expertise to support them is critical to success.
 The experienced Springboard Trust team will match you with a principal, making all the necessary introductions before the programme begins.
-You’ll also be part of a cohort with up to five other principals and their volunteer Capacity Partners, as well as a volunteer who will facilitate each workshop.
+You’ll also be part of a cohort with up to seven other principals and their volunteer Capacity Partners, as well as a volunteer who will facilitate each workshop.
 Who makes a great Capacity Partner?
 Typically, Capacity Partners are senior leaders in their organisation, who are highly capable and skilled professionals.
-Experience is typically in strategic planning, change or programme management with strong coaching skills.
+Experience is typically in strategic planning, stakeholder engagement and change or programme management with strong coaching skills.
 They may also be emerging leaders hoping to support their learning and ongoing career growth, or who want to accelerate their development in this area.
-Volunteers who are also skilled and experienced in leadership or facilitation.
-You’ll have experience in coaching, understand how to lead people (particularly from a strategic perspective), and grasp the core ideas of strategic planning, change management and transformation.
-Time Requirements Capacity Partners are asked to volunteer approximately 40 hours of their time annually, including a three-hour induction for first-time volunteers and nine half day workshops over a calendar year.
-Programmes typically start in February or March and have their final celebration workshops in November.
-Participation in the workshops is encouraged to ensure maximum learning and impact for the volunteer but also encourages the conversation and discussion that happens within the cohort.
-To find out more about volunteering with Springboard Trust, please get in touch with our Volunteer Manager Rebecca Brown.
+You’ll have experience in coaching, or leading and developing others (particularly from a strategic perspective), and grasp the core concepts of strategic planning, change management and transformation.
+Time Requirements Capacity Partners are asked to volunteer approximately 40 hours of their time annually, including an induction for first-time volunteers and eight or nine workshop modules over a calendar year.
+Programmes typically start in February and have their final celebration workshops in October.
+Participation in the workshops is encouraged to ensure maximum learning and impact for the volunteer and principal alike.
+Capacity Partner input is what helps bring the content to life!
+To find out more about volunteering with Springboard Trust, please get in touch with our Volunteer Manager, Emma Robertson.

 Facilitators